giuthas-publications/patkit/docs/DirectoryStructure.markdown

 ### Separate directories for file types?

-Another optional decision is whether individual datatypes are stored in subdirectories of a session.
+Another optional decision is whether individual data types are stored in subdirectories of a session.
 This one really depends on how difficult it will be to browse through a directories content if all files for a session are in it.

-If files are devided into subdirectories by type, then it is still a good idea to keep `.wav` files and `TextGrid` files in the same directory.
+If files are divided into subdirectories by type, then it is still a good idea to keep `.wav` files and `TextGrid` files in the same directory.
 This makes it easier when working with them in Praat.

 ### Things Not to Do